equinor/flownet/docs/egg_model_example.rst

    :linenos:

-To run the assisted history matching in flownet:
+To run the assisted history matching in FlowNet:

 .. code-block:: bash